-The increase in net revenue in the first quarter of 2011, compared to the same period of 2010, was in part due to stronger worldwide demand for video processing solutions.
-In addition, our revenue increased as a result of the acquisition of Omneon.
+The increase in net revenue in the six months ended July 1, 2011, compared to the same period of 2010, was due, in large part, to the revenue contribution resulting from the acquisition of Omneon.
 Omneon's product revenue is included in the production and playout product line above.
-The growth in video processing products revenue of 64% and the addition of Omneon also contributed to the growth in service and support activity related to the associated products, resulting in service and support revenue growth of 63% in 2011, when compared to the same period in 2010.
-The decrease in sales of edge and access products in the first quarter of 2011, compared to the same period in 2010, was primarily due to a decrease in sales of edge products, which are used for VOD, M-CMTS and switched digital video applications to domestic and international cable operators.
+In addition, our revenue increased due to stronger worldwide demand for our video processing solutions.
+The addition of Omneon product revenue and the growth in video processing products revenue of 30% also contributed to the growth in service and support activity related to the associated products, resulting in service and support revenue growth of 56% in the first six months of 2011, when compared to the same period in 2010.